CodeYourFuture/js-exercises/week-6/Homework/mandatory/3-slideshow/task.md

 Congratulations, you've finished the basics!

-- Send the URL of your hosted app to your team on Slack.
 - Make sure you can access it and play with it on a smartphone!
 - Celebrate!